my-assignments-airtribe/video-gpt/HLD.md

 1. **Video Processing and Analysis:**
  - The system must be able to fetch videos from given URLs.
- - It should process and analyze video content to extract meaningful information, such as speech, text, objects, and scene changes.
+ - It should process and analyze video content to extract speech.
 2. **Query Processing:**
  - Users should be able to submit queries related to the video content.
  - The system must interpret these queries and provide relevant responses based on the video analysis.